wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-alwayson-availability-groups-powershell.md

 Next, initialize **ContosoSQL1** and **ContosoSQL2**.
 Follow the steps below, which are identical for both of the SQL Server VMs.

 1. Connect to the two SQL Server VMs by launching the remote desktop files.
-Use the machine administrator’s username **AzureAdmin** and password **Contoso!000**, which you specified when creating the VMs.
+Use the machine administrator's username **AzureAdmin** and password **Contoso!000**, which you specified when creating the VMs.

 1. Verify that the computers have been successfully joined to **corp.contoso.com**.